Dog Pound

 The Verdict: Ghost of Yōtei is a stunning “Ronin Western” set in 1603 Hokkaido.
 It is praised for its breathtaking visuals and the new protagonist, Atsu.
 The combat feels deeper, adding dual-wielding and firearms to your arsenal.

-The Good: Beautiful world, great combat flow.
 The Bad: The open world can still feel like a “checklist” of repetitive tasks.
-Bottom Line: If you liked the original, this is a top-tier upgrade.

 Kona